pyvideo/pyvideo/README.rst

 First of all, create a virtual environment to install all the dependencies into either using virtualenvwrapper::

-  $ mkvirtualenv -p python3 pytube
+  $ mkvirtualenv -p python3 pyvideo

 \... or using pyvenv::